jparrill/ztp-the-hard-way/README.md

 ## Context on ZTP architecture

-On a high level view we have two scenarios, the connected world and the disconnected world which means, that your OpenShift nodes can access directly to Internet or not.
-From here we need to separate them in two ways to follow. the disconnected one will need to fill some prerequisites before the action starts, let's take a look to some diagrams:
+On a high level view, we have two scenarios, the connected world and the disconnected world which means, that your OpenShift nodes can access directly to the Internet or not.
+From here we need to separate them in two ways to follow. the disconnected one will need to fill some pre-requisites before the action starts, let's take a look to some diagrams:

 ### Disconnected ZTP Flow